 When you have this information, it gives you an indication of the likely state of mind of your audience when you speak.
 This state of mind affects how they will receive and respond to your speech.

-Just suppose you discover that you will be speaking after someone who is a trained and experienced public speaker...You would be stupid not be extra careful with how you prepare and deliver your speech.
+Just suppose you discover that you will be speaking after someone who is a trained and experienced public speaker...You would be stupid not to be extra careful with how you prepare and deliver your speech.

-Just imagine not knowing…
+Just imagine if you did not know…

 5. Will there be a break for refreshments?
 And when?